 4. Stay hydrated!
 Most people report that drinking plenty of water throughout the day will help to curb sugar cravings.
 Every time you need to reach for chocolate have a big glass of water instead, or if that doesn’t do it, try a glass of sparkling water with a good squeeze of fresh lime.
 Chances are you’ll feel fuller and less in need of a sugar hit.

 5. SLEEP!
 When we’re sleep deprived in interferes with the natural regulation of leptin (hormone that tells our brain we’ve had enough to eat) so we’ll keep eating and eating without feeling full.
 Interestingly enough too much sugar actually blocks leptin receptors in the brain so it’s a bit of a double whammy there.
-Sleep deprivation has also been linked to junk food cravings of all kinds.
+Sleep deprivation has also been linked to modafinil uses and junk food cravings of all kinds.
 Try to aim for the magic number of 8 hours sleep per night.

 For more information on some of the woes of sugar tune into episode 7 of Wellness Women Radio – That Sugar Episode. https://itunes.apple.com/au/podcast/wellness-women-radio/id1037216440?mt=2&ls=1